40843245/CSharp/built-in package/System.Collection.Generics/Dictionary/tutorial guide/CH5 -- operations about dictionary.md

 + do nothing, otherwise.

-## CH5.4 -- clear all key-value pairs to dictionary
+## CH5.4 -- clear all key-value pairs of dictionary
 ### `Clear` instance method

 ```